Customize and create new content with MyAmplify for Google Slides

 Click here to learn more about assigning and sharing links to custom or original Amplify lessons.

 Want to share the lesson you customized with your colleagues and coaches?
 The custom lesson is saved and stored in your own Google Drive.
 You can use Google Slides’ and Drive’s native sharing features to share the deck so others can benefit too.
-(Note: only other teachers with Amplify Interactive Classroom licenses will be able to teach in Amplify’s platform with lessons modified with the Add-on.)
+(Note: only other teachers with Amplify digital experience licenses will be able to teach in Amplify’s platform with lessons modified through the Add-on.)

 If you are a co-teacher, you can access the published lesson by sharing the URL of the lesson in Amplify with your co-teacher to review student work, present the lesson, or guide the class.